Kaizen86/Python-Discord-Bot/README.md

 Bot Administration Commands
 ```
-These commands are strictly for the bot owners.
+These commands are intended for the bot owners.
 Accessing them will send a warning to the owner.
 	Shutdown the bot.
 	>shutdown
 	Retrieve stored value for user attribute in database.
 	>getuserdata <mention> <attribute>
 	Update stored value for user attribute in database.
 	>setuserdata <mention> <attribute> <value>
 	Execute a shell command on the host computer.
 	>execute <shell command>
 	Reloads the bot configuration files.
 Useful for applying changes.
 	>reload
 ```

 ## Dependencies
 Run 'pip install' on all of of these packages to install them:
 - discord